 Monitoring and displaying weather conditions around the world is made possible by the advanced system proposed.
 The Internet of Things (IoT) is the technology behind this, which is an advanced and efficient method for connecting things to the internet and connecting the entire world of things on a network.
-Anything from electronic gadgets and sensors to automotive electronic equipment can be found here.
+Anything gadgets and sensors to electronic automotive electronic equipment can be found here.
 Temperature, humidity, wind speed and direction are all monitored by the system, as well as the amount of rain that has fallen.
 Real-time readings are shown on the system's LCD screen.
-Every hour and day, it records the previous day's data.
+Every hour and day, it records the previous day data.
 It is possible to view this data on an LCD and to upload it to a web page, which will then display the sensor data in the form of graphs.
-Thanks to the new system, you can access the most up-to-date data from anywhere in the world via the internet.
+The updated data can be access from anywhere in the world through the internet.

 This describes a weather station that is low-cost, adaptable, and simple to use for a variety of purposes.
-This system's weather data can be accessed through a variety of mediums, including LCDs, smart devices, PCs, social media, and text message alerts.
+This system's weather data can be accessed through a variety of media, including LCDs, smart devices, PCs, social media, and text message alerts.